sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

     - tmin = -0.2 s
     - tmax = 1.0 s
     - 63 EEG channels x 4 time intervals = 252 features
-    - 3240 epochs in total (see notes on dataset)
+    - 1080 epochs were used for calibration.
+(There are 3240 epochs in total.
+See notes on dataset for more info).

 - Evaluation (how accuracy was measured):
 ```